 I highly recommend visiting any Farmer’s Markets you may come across (they are typically held on the weekend), there is a lot of food and unique handmade items to buy and it’s a great experience seeing the local community.

 I spent a lot of my time at Newport Beach, which I instantly fell in love with.
 On one side of the road is the long stretched out beach with holiday houses right next to the sand and then a few streets in the opposite direction is the port where all the boats are kept.
 I loved walking around there, everyone was friendly and there were some great restaurants and shops!
 One of the famous tourist spots was the takeaway shop with frozen bananas covered in chocolate which I tried and was pretty yummy for only $3.50 (USD).

 Close to Newport Beach was Huntington Beach and Seal Beach, all beautiful places to eat, shop, swim and relax.
 A lot of people hire bikes and ride on the footpath next to the sand which was what I did a few days and I absolutely loved it, until my tire went flat and I had to walk all the way back…!

-Sorry to burst your bubble but down town LA isn’t as glamorous as the media makes it out to be.
-Unlike Beverly Hills where all the celebs live and there was the high end shops that I didn’t even dare walk into (in most cases you had to pre-book appointments to actually enter the shop!).
+Sorry to burst your bubble but downtown LA isn’t as glamorous as the media makes it out to be.
+Unlike Beverly Hills where all the celebs live and there were the high-end shops that I didn’t even dare walk into (in most cases you had to pre-book appointments to actually enter the shop!).

 Personally, I would recommend visiting all the beaches up the coast and next time I want to visit San Diego on the train!